agda/agda/doc/user-manual/tools/command-line-options.rst

      .. versionadded:: 2.4.0

-     Enable [disable] definitions by copattern matching (see :ref:`copatterns`).
+     Enable or disable definitions by copattern matching (see :ref:`copatterns`).

      Default: ``--copatterns`` (since 2.4.2.4).